GamesNoble/GamesNoble.github.io/README.md

   <img src="https://contrib.rocks/image?repo=DamageCoding/CUG" />
 </a>

+## How to be a Contributor
+All you have to do is fix a bug or submit it through the contribrequest.txt

 ## Game Submit
 Have a game you'd like to see added to CUG?
 Feel free to submit it through [this link](https://github.com/DamageCoding/CUG/discussions/2).